 The width of the palm, measured across the pads of your finger with your fingers spread wide, is a key measurement when sizing a Tonfa.
 This measurement is the ideal length of the Nigiri and is also the usual distance from the Tsuka to the Zen Atama.

-For practice purposes you may utilize either a hardwood or metal Tonfa.
-For contact work you may only use a hardwood Tonfa.
-If you wish to purchase a Tonfa then we recommend you buy one constructed of a weapon grade hardwood as your first Tonfa weapon.
-You may elect to purchase a different type of weapon later, but to get started a hardwood Tonfa is the best choice.
+For practice purposes, you may utilize either hardwood or metal Tonfa.
+For contact work, you may only use a hardwood Tonfa.
+If you wish to purchase a Tonfa then we recommend you buy one constructed of a weapon-grade hardwood as your first Tonfa weapon.
+You may elect to purchase a different type of weapon later but to get started a hardwood Tonfa is the best choice.

 The Tonfa is normally held in your palms by grasping the Tsuka such that your thumb is pointing in the direction of the Tsuka Gashira.
 We normally position the weapon initially such that the Zen Atama points directly toward angle 1 with our arm extended forward such that our forearm is parallel to the floor.
 This might be considered to be the “home position.”
 There are other ways to hold the weapon, but this method of holding it provides you with the largest set of possible movements.

 Striking can be done using a variety of different surfaces on the weapon.
 The most elementary is simply pushing either end of the weapon forward as a Tsuki.
 Such a strike could be delivered at nearly any level or part of the body.
-Another straight forward strike is to use your hand in the same way you would deliver a Tettsui Uchi or Tate Tettsui Uchi.
-Generally the Soko part of the weapon is used to make contact with the target.
-Another common strike is to swing the weapon out, forward and then across.
+Another straight forward strike is to use your hand like you would deliver a Tettsui Uchi or Tate Tettsui Uchi.
+Generally, the Soko part of the weapon is used to make contact with the target.
+Another common strike is to swing the weapon out, forward, and then across.